shimadasoftware/data-analysis-path/course 3/concepts.md

 - Currency: Individuals should be aware of financial transactions resulting from the use of their personal data and the scale of these transactions.

 - Privacy: (Information privacy or data privacy) Preserving a data subject's information and activity any time a data transaction occurs.
 We should have:
-    - Protection from unauthorized access to our private data Freedom from inappropriate use of our data
+    - Protection from unauthorized access to our private data
+    - Freedom from inappropriate use of our data
     - The right to inspect, update, or correct our data
     - Ability to give consent to use our data
     - Legal right to access the data

 - Openness: Free access, usage, and sharing of data.

+### Data interoperability
+The ability of data systems and services to openly connect and share data